crabtools-rs/lucide-svg-rs/GUIDE.md

-# Lucide Offline CLI — Comprehensive Guide
+# Lucide SVG Rust — Comprehensive Guide

 This guide walks through building, testing, packaging, and distributing the **Lucide Offline CLI** and library.
 It integrates all directions covered in development, from unit testing to CI/CD workflows.